How to Nail an Elevator Pitch for Nonprofits

 Then, when you’re pleased with the content, stand in front of the mirror and practice reciting your pitch with your entire body.
 Pepper in smiles, practice making eye contact with yourself, and get your hands moving.

-Elevator pitches are an invitation to be a part of your organization, not just a solicitation.
-Explain what you do, why it’s important, and how someone’s involvement is an opportunity to be part of a larger vision.
+Elevator pitches are an invitation to be a part of your nonprofit organization, not just a solicitation.
+Use it to explain what you do, why it’s necessary, and how someone’s involvement is an opportunity to be part of a larger vision.

-And remember that good copy isn’t ever finished, it’s just abandoned.
-You can always update your pitch after field-testing it a few times.
-In fact, your pitch can and should continually adapt and evolve as you field test it, reiterate, and field test again.
-After some practice, you’ll be pitching like a pro.
+You can always update your fundraising pitch after field-testing it a few times.
+The point is that your pitch can and should continually adapt as you test, revise, and field test again.
+After some practice, you’ll pitch like a pro.